-The initial market rent of your property is written in your tenancy agreement.
+The market rent of a property is what the property could rent for in the private market.
+The initial market rent of your property is outlined in your residential rental agreement.

 How do you work out market rent?

 An independent valuer works out the market rent value.
 It is based on the private rental market in the same area.

 All public housing renters in Victoria can apply for a rental subsidy called a rental rebate.
 The rental rebate is the difference between 25% of the total assessable income of all household members and the market rent of the property.
 You must be eligible and apply for a rental rebate.